Fullchee/notes/docs/portfolio/leading-a-frontend-bootcamp.md

     * anatomy of an HTML tag

-Empower students to learn more afterwards
+Empower students to learn more afterward
 * Link to FreeCodeCamp

 Change the order